tier4/AWML/projects/StreamPETR/README.md

 ## Troubleshooting

 ## Reference

+# NOTES!!!
-# Currently distortion is not accounted for.
+Currently distortion is not accounted for.
-FOr the boundary of sequences, padded using first frame of the minibatch
+FOr the boundary of sequences, padded using first frame of the minibatch Since this is camera-only.
+We need to assert that all data comes from the same sensor suite?
+Also, Camera should be in the same order.
+Or maybe order should not matter, and maybe some cameras can be non-functional too, should I add that as augmentation?
+GlobalRotScaleTransImage augmentation removed for now.
+Cannot understand the logic behind it